akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 our preferring merge – it pulls elements from the preferred input port if there are any available, otherwise reverting to pulling from the secondary inputs.
-The context object passed into the state function allows us to interact with the connected streams, for example by emitting an ``element``, which was just pulled from the given ``input``, or signalling completion or errors to the merges downstream stage.
+The context object passed into the state function allows us to interact with the connected streams, for example by emitting an ``element``, which was just pulled from the given ``input``, or signalling completion or failure to the merges downstream stage.

 The state function must always return the next behaviour to be used when an element should be pulled from its upstreams, we use the special :class:`SameState` object which signals :class:`FlexiMerge` that no state transition is needed.